darkerbit/omoribot3/USAGE.md

 - `?portrait`: Displays just the given portrait framed in a box.
 - `?text`: Displays just the given text framed in a box.
 Same settings as the character name.
+- `?guide_header`: Generates one of the headers used in the Discord version of the Usage Guide.
+Deletes your invocation.